ondemandenv/ondemandenv.github.io/articles/emperor-new-cluster-cross-cloud-kubernetes-lie.md

 Leaders, blinded by the promise of strategic multi-cloud flexibility, have to follow the restrictions imposed by their own Kubernetes platform. **The technology, meant to serve the business, now dictates its limits**.
 Innovation roadmaps are constrained by what the central platform can support, not what the business actually needs.

 All for a lie.

+*The organizational disasters that result from operator-led architectural decisions are documented in [The Perilous Rise of Ops-Leading Architecture](/articles/perilous-ops-leading-enhanced/).*

 ---